 Someone hurt by the failure of a fiduciary may be entitled to damages.
 Courts have several ways of fixing breaches.
 Injured parties may receive compensation, including either money or punitive damages.
 Every case is different, and damages may hinge on the nature of the abuse, the fiduciary relationship, and other factors specific to the case.
 Here are a few of the penalties a court could impose:

-- Punitive – If a breach is proven, a court could require a fiduciary to pay punitive damages.
+- Punitive – If a breach is deliberate or intentional, a fiduciary to pay punitive damages.

-- Denial of fees – A fiduciary may be denied the right to collect fees.
+- Denial of fees – A fiduciary may be denied fees for services.

 - Penalty – A fiduciary may have to pay a monitary penalty or statutory fine.